opencpn-radar-pi/radar_pi/UPDATE_TEMPLATES.md

 Checking modifications in CMakeLists.txt and flatpak manifest
 -------------------------------------------------------------

-As part of the 3.0.0 transition CMakeLists.txt is split into one plugin- specific file Plugin.cmake and a generic CMakeLists.txt.
+As part of the 3.0.0 transition CMakeLists.txt is split into one plugin-specific file Plugin.cmake and a generic CMakeLists.txt.
 Later updates are only supposed to affect CMakeLists.txt while Plugin.cmake, the plugin-specific parts is kept as-is.